 Please note, applicants must clearly demonstrate the above conditions have been met before the returning resident status is approved.
 Receipt of returning resident status is not automatic.
 Applicants are required to pay for the application regardless of outcome.

-If you believe that you may be eligible for returning resident status, you are required to:
+If you believe that you may be eligible for returning resident status and would like to apply, please follow all of the instructions in our Visa Navigator.

 Upon receipt, your application will be reviewed and an appointment scheduled for you to attend an interview with a U.S. consular officer.